publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptII/ch21/m__us_usc_t38_s2101.md

             (C) the nature and condition of the proposed housing unit are such as to be suitable to the veteran’s needs for dwelling purposes.

+        (4)

-        (4) The Secretary’s authority to furnish assistance under paragraph (1) to a disabled veteran described in paragraph (2)(A)(ii) shall apply only with respect to applications for such assistance approved by the Secretary on or before September 30, 2013.
+            (A) Except as provided in subparagraph (B), the Secretary’s authority to furnish assistance under paragraph (1) to a disabled veteran described in paragraph (2)(A)(ii) shall apply only with respect to applications for such assistance approved by the Secretary on or before September 30, 2014.

+            (B) In fiscal year 2014, the Secretary may not approve more than 30 applications for assistance under paragraph (1) for disabled veterans described in paragraph (2)(A)(ii).

     (b) __Adaptations to Residence of Veteran.—__